 A coach's role is to assist clients in meeting their stated goals.
 To do this, coaches provide clients with questions, observations, feedback, encouragement, support, and accountability.
 Unlike a therapist’s exploration of origins of emotional or psychological trauma and tends to be long-term and intensive, a coach explores behaviors, values, motivators, and, to some degree, emotional issues.
 Coaching is primarily focused on the present and future, with a concentration on time-limited, action-oriented results.

-All Tulane Success Coaches hold advanced degrees and have received credentialing as a life coaches through the International Coach Federation (ICF).
 Success Coaches meet individually with students on a regular basis to challenge and support them as they navigate life at Tulane.
 The coaching relationship is established based on the student's needs, and the roles of coach and student are clearly defined at the beginning of the partnership.
 Together, the coach and student create an individualized success plan that involves short term and long term goal setting.

 Tulane Success Coaches assist students with frameworks like Growth vs. Fixed Mindset, ICF Coach Training, ADHD coaching techniques, Positive Psychology, and Motivational Interviewing.
 Drawing from these frameworks and theories, coaches work with students in reaching their unique academic, career, and personal goals related to.